 Want more information?

-Join us at Vistas High School for our informational sessions!
+Join us at Vistas High School for one of our

 Vistas Early College High School is a partnership between Klein ISD and Lone Star - University Park to offer at-risk students an opportunity to complete a high school diploma and earn up to 60 college hours towards an associates degree at no cost to the student or their family.